carla-simulator/rllib-integration/README.md

 Additionally, a configuration file is also required.
 Any settings here update the default ones.
 It can be divided in three parts:

-- **Ray training**: everything related to the specific training used.
+- **Ray trainer configuration**: everything related to the specific trainer used.
+If you are using a built-in model, you can set up its settings here.
-- **CARLA environment** (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_core.py#L23)): such as timeout or map quality.
-- **Experiment** (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12)): related to the ego vehicle and its sensors (check default settings for how to specificy the sensors to use), as well as the town conditions.
+- **CARLA environment**: CARLA related settings.
+These can be divided into the simulation, such as timeout or map quality (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_core.py#L23)); and the experiment configuration, related to the ego vehicle and its sensors (check default settings for how to specificy the sensors to use), as well as the town conditions (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12)).

 ### Create the training and inference files

-The last step is to create your own training file and inference files.
-This part is completely up to the user and is dependent on the Ray API.
+The last step is to create your own training and inference files.
+This part is completely up to you and is dependent on the Ray API.
+Remember to check [Ray's custom model docs](https://docs.ray.io/en/master/rllib-models.html#custom-models-implementing-your-own-forward-logic), if you want to create your own specific model.

 ## DQN example